 The employing department, at its option, may pay the employer amount on behalf of its employees.
-Payment made under this subdivision must include interest at the rate of 8.5 percent until June 30, 2015, and eight percent thereafter per year, and must be completed within one year of the return from leave of absence.
+Payment made under this subdivision must include interest at the applicable annual rate or rates specified in section 356.59, subdivision 2, and must be completed within one year of the return from leave of absence.

 (a) "Average salary" means the average of the highest five successive years of salary upon which the employee has made contributions to the retirement fund by payroll deductions.
 Average salary must be based upon all allowable service if this service is less than five years.